dohernandez/form3-service/README.md

 #### Application run

-The first thing you need to do is, init the application, create the `.env` file with the server configuration and set up the environment variable `FORM3_SERVICE_HOST_PORT`.
-To do so, run the command
+At first, the application MUST be initialized.
+Create the `.env` file with the server configuration and set up the environment variable `FORM3_SERVICE_HOST_PORT`.
+To do so, run the command:

 ```bash
 make init API_PORT=8008 POSTGRES_PORT=5434